| | | | | |

 Alpine F1 Racing simulator cockpit by Trak Racer

 The Alpine Racing TRX stands out for its malleability.
-Users can switch between a Formula or GT seating style (or find something comfortable inbetween).
+Users can switch between a Formula or GT seating style (or find something comfortable in between).
 This F1 sim rig comes supplied with a seat slider, seat brackets, and features handy adjustable slides for the wheel and pedal mounts.

 The wheel mounting assembly is versatile enough to bring compatibility with wheelbases including, Simucube 2, Fanatec, VRS, Logitech, and Thrustmaster.
 Furthermore, the product is equipped with Fanatec Side Mounting compatibility as a standard feature.